WFC-PL Q1 2026 Earnings Call Summary | Stock Taper

 • Earnings Per Share (EPS): Increased by 15% year-over-year.

-• Revenue: Grew 6% year-over-year, driven by a 5% rise in net interest income and an 8% increase in noninterest income.
+• Revenue: Grew by 6% year-over-year, driven by a 5% rise in net interest income and an 8% increase in noninterest income.

-• Loans: Increased by 11% year-over-year, surpassing $1 trillion for the first time since 2020.
+• Loans: Increased by 11% year-over-year, exceeding $1 trillion for the first time since 2020.

-• Pre-tax, Pre-provision Profit: Grew 14% year-over-year.
+• Pre-tax, Pre-provision Profit: Increased by 14% year-over-year.

 2. Strategic Updates and Business Highlights: